uilicious/english-compiler/demo/spec/handler/listTweets.spec.md

 type: javascript function
 ---

-This file uses the db module found at `../core/db.js` (which will need to be imported).
+This file requires the db module found at `../core/db.js` (which must be imported CJS style).
 And calls the async function `listTweets`, which is exposed by the db module.

 This file implements a single api endpoint for listing tweets.